Tyto Sensory Labs Download

 Does it work the same in every sim?

 Mostly, yes.
-No haptics solution works identically across every sim because telemetry quality and behaviour differ.
-MCP4SH is built to be broadly usable across common driving titles, but some sims will always give cleaner raw input than others.
+But no haptics solution works identically across every sim because telemetry quality and behaviour differ.
+MCP4SH is built to be broadly usable across common driving titles, but some sims will always give cleaner telemetry than others.

 Why are there not more videos yet?